Blog

 • Is my team missing a skill set or experience that could be found in a new type of employee?
 Or does my team need more people in a similar role?

-• What impact will this role have on the overall team?
+• What impact could this role have on the overall team?

-As you work through these questions, you will figure out what changes your team needs to succeed.
+As you work through these questions, you will see what changes your team needs to make to succeed.
 If this includes a new hire, you will also know if they should be temporary, part-time, or full-time.
-Finally, these questions will help you ascertain the initial job description.

 2. Review the job description